GaryChengld/LearningAWS/DAV-C01-preparation.md

 * Delay queues let you postpone the delivery of new messages to a queue for several seconds, for example, when your consumer application needs additional time to process messages.
 If you create a delay queue, any messages that you send to the queue remain invisible to consumers for the duration of the delay period.
 The default (minimum) delay for a queue is 0 seconds.
 The maximum is 15 minutes.

-#### ALB
+#### API Gateway

- In API Gateway, an API's method request can take a payload in a different format from the corresponding integration request payload, as required in the backend.
+ * In API Gateway, an API's method request can take a payload in a different format from the corresponding integration request payload, as required in the backend.
 Similarly, vice versa is also possible.
 API Gateway lets you use mapping templates to map the payload from a method request to the corresponding integration request and from an integration response to the corresponding method response.

- #### API Gateway

- Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+ * Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 APIs act as the "front door" for applications to access data, business logic, or functionality from your backend services.

  #### S3